uwhackweek/sample_project_repository/README.md

 This is an example of how teams can structure their project repositories and format their project README.md file.

-When creating a project repository from this template, we recommend choosing "Public" (so other participants can follow progress).
-You can also select Private initially and make Public before final presentation.
-We also recommend adding a "topic" to your repository details (click on the gear icon next to the "About" section on the repository page) to help others find your work (e.g. `uw-hackweek-snowex2024`).
+When creating a project repository from this template choose "Public" so other participants can follow progress.
+Add a "topic" to your repository details (click on the gear icon next to the "About" section on the repository page) to help others find your work (e.g. `icesat2-hackweek-2024`).

 ## Files and folders in your project repository